 The heat produced by a wood-burning stove is delightful and warms your body all the way through.
 It does make a bit of a mess and takes serious attending to be safe.

 Fireplaces and wood stoves vary significantly in their efficiency.
 Pellet stoves require electricity and will not work well for emergency heating without backup power.
 Research and plan carefully before making a purchase.
 Are you using it primarily for heating or do you want it to be used for cooking as well?

 Wood is a perfect, safe storage fuel.
 The amount you may need to store depends upon your climate, stove efficiency, and usage.
 We tend to go through 2 cords during the winter.
-Our neighbors go through 4-5 cords in an older, but similar sized home.
+Our neighbors go through 4-5 cords in an older, but similar-sized home.

 Store dry, seasoned wood along with kindling, matches or lighters, and fire starters.
 Chimneys should be cleaned annually to prevent buildup which may cause chimney fires or result in carbon monoxide escaping into the home.

 A masonry heater is an ideal option for heating both every day and during a power outage.
 We are fans of Temp-Cast Masonry Heaters and installed one in our own home.
 The cool thing about masonry heaters is that you only build a fire once or twice a day.
 The fire burns incredibly hot which creates very little smoke.
 It warms the masonry which radiates the heat into the room for many hours.